TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

    fields, the value is a list of strings.

-   This is easy to use but not much good if you are expecting megabytes to be uploaded --- in that case, use the :class:`FieldStorage` class instead which is much more flexible.
+   This is easy to use but not much good if you are expecting megabytes to be uploaded --- in that case, use the :class:`FieldStorage` kundi instead which is much more flexible.

    .. versionchanged:: 3.7